 Fall Harvest Festivals

 Looking for some family fun while camping?
-Many of the Michigan DNR state parks host fall harvest festivals throughout September and October.
+Many of the Michigan DNR state parks hosts fall harvest festivals throughout September and October.
 Some activities include hayrides, pumpkin carving, and education sessions.
 Additionally, there are trick or treating events within the campgrounds for kids.
 A full list of Fall Harvest Festivals is listed here at the DNR.